This is How the Instagram Algorithm Works in 2019

 Ready to start posting Instagram Stories more often so there’s always new content for our audience to engage with?
 Start planning and scheduling your Instagram Stories with Later — available on all Later paid plans!

-Tip #2: Experiment with all Instagram’s New Features
+Tip #2: Experiment with all of Instagram’s New Features

 As frequent engagement and activity is favored by the Instagram algorithm, it makes sense that you would also be rewarded for using all of the platform’s features!